Knowing the Different Types of Unforeseen Differing Site Conditions Claims Can Help You Get Paid Faster

 If you fail to satisfy these legal requirements, you claim, or appeal case will fail.
 As mentioned earlier, it is important to establish a sound legal record at the claims submission stage.
 This includes claims for quantum meruit.

 - You generally cannot introduce new evidence on appeal.

-Litigating differing site condition claims in government contracts without counsel can sometimes cause more damage than good.
+Litigating differing site condition claims under FAR 52.236-2 in government contracts without counsel can sometimes cause more damage than good.
 There are simply too many nuances where court decisions show that construction contractors are not held to a lower standard during litigation.
 Read more about the risk of appearing pro se and latent defect disputes.